hero media

 Tourists will be able to choose from a range of tours and experiences that showcase the UNESCO World Heritage region’s remarkable natural and cultural values.
 Everything from bucket-list whale shark and manta swims, snorkelling and eco adventures, to scenic flights, stargazing tours and Aboriginal cultural experiences.

-The voucher program runs from 5 May until 30 June 2026 (or until sold out) and are valid for use through to 30 November 2026, with discounts redeemable up to a value of $500.
+The voucher program runs from 5 May until 30 June 2026 (or until sold out), with vouchers valid for use through to 30 November 2026.
+Visitors can redeem a discount value of up to $500.

 coral bay wa